 Budgeting for holidays will require you to thoroughly assess your financial standing, including your debts if any, and your future expenses.
 If you are already going through a tough time financially, you should think about tossing the list of gifts out of your window.

 Here are some effective steps that will help you in budgeting for holidays and be sticking to that budget.

 The first thing you should do is make a list of all your likely expenses in this holiday season.
 This list will include all the gifts, traveling expenses, wrapping papers, donations, decorations, and holiday cards.
 You can also add the outings you have planned.
 This is a crucial first step in budgeting for holidays because it gives you an idea of what things you need to cover.

 2. Set a spending limit

 At this step, you need to determine how much money you can afford to spend on these holidays, especially Christmas.
 While budgeting for holidays, it’s important that you consider only the amount that you had as “extra savings” or the amount you had already set aside for Christmas.

 3. Allocate money to each category of expenses

 Once you know how much you have in hand, you can start dividing and assigning that money to different categories.
-For example, traveling can be counted as separate category and same goes for dining, gifts and decorations, etc.
+For example, traveling can be counted as a separate category and the same goes for dining, gifts, and decorations, etc.

 4. Make a shopping list